Best Tips on How to Stay Cool On Summer Camping

 Choosing the right camping site in hot weather is critical.

-Consider the weather forecast
+Consider the weather forecast.

-Set up close to a water source
+Set up close to a water source.

 Make additional layers to block the sun.

-Getting together a canopy or tarp for another layer can block the heat as the sun moves or give shade at campgrounds to a couple of trees.
-Make a point to position that layer with about a foot of space between the highest point of the tent and the tarp to prevent the heat from moving from the tarp or canopy to the tent.
+Position that layer with about a foot of space between the highest point of the tent and the tarp to prevent the heat from moving from the tarp or canopy to the tent.

-Collapse the tent during the day
+Collapse the tent during the day.

-Set up for ventilation
+Set up for ventilation.

-Use a double-walled tent
+Use a double-walled tent.

 Sleep 'On' your sleeping bag, not 'In.'